jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_ds_databasemaintenanceschedule.md

 For federated Spotlight Diagnostic Server (Federate Diagnostic Servers) you will be prompted to select the Spotlight Diagnostic Server to configure.
 Each Spotlight Diagnostic Server has an independently configured database maintenance schedule.

-## Fill in the necessary details
+## Set the maintenance schedule

 ### Run maintenance procedure for the Playback database / Statistics repository.

 Enable / disable maintenance procedures.

-It is highly recommended that regular maintenance is performed to maintain efficient data retrieval.
+{% include note.html content="It is highly recommended that regular maintenance is performed to maintain efficient data retrieval." %}

 ### Run maintenance procedures…